 What you should do now to get ready for Shadowlands, and what you can save until later

+So what do we have to do before these patches roll out?
 The truth is, there are a few things to do now, while you still can, but not as many as I’d expected.

-Some mounts and achievements will go away
+Mounts and achievements going away

 Raid mount drops will be harder to get